Welcome to Nichols Class – Year 2

 Please remember that every child needs to bring a filled water bottle to school each day.
 As the weather gets cooler and wetter, please ensure that your child has a coat in school.

-Wellies and PE kits should be in school every day, however for term two, PE lessons will be on Wednesday and Friday.
+Wellies and PE kits should be in school every day, however for term four, PE lessons will be on Wednesday and Friday.
 Please ensure that all items of property that come to school are clearly labelled with your child’s name as we already have a large amount of unnamed school jumpers.

 Please do let us know if you have any questions at all.
 After school is always better than the morning for a chat, as the mornings are very busy.